phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Methods

 \subsection{Hamiltonian preparation}

 The Hamiltonian data used for the simulation represents an embedded fragment of the biologically active ruthenium complex NKP-1339 \cite{Trondl2014, Peti1999} in the binding pocket of the protein GRP78 \cite{Macias2011} that is based on a hybrid model embedding protocol developed in Refs. \cite{Q4Bio-ML,Q4Bio-Embedding}.
-To obtain this hybrid model, two-level QM/QM/MM embedding was employed, where the large QM region in the initial QM/MM model consisted of the entire NKP-1339 complex \cite{Q4Bio-ML}, which was embedded in the protein environment parametrized with the Amber ff99sb*-ILDN force field \cite{best2009optimized,Lindorff‐Larsen2010}.
+To obtain this hybrid model, two-level QM/QM/MM embedding was employed, where the large QM region in the initial QM/MM model consisted of the entire NKP-1339 complex \cite{Q4Bio-ML}, which was embedded in the protein environment parametrised with the Amber ff99sb*-ILDN force field \cite{best2009optimised,Lindorff-Larsen2010}.
 The technical details of this QM/MM electrostatic-embedding model have been described in detail in Ref. \cite{Q4Bio-ML}.
 The electronic structure of this large QM region was described \cite{Q4Bio-ML} with Kohn--Sham density functional theory using Perdew, Burke, and Ernzerhof's exchange--correlation functional PBE \cite{Perdew96} with Grimme's D3 dispersion correction \cite{Grimme2010a} and Becke--Johnson damping \cite{Grimme2011} using the def2-SVP basis set \cite{Ahlrich2005}.
+The resulting QM/MM-optimised atomic coordinates (Cartesian XYZ, 35~atoms) are provided as \texttt{geom.xyz} in the Zenodo record; Section~S2 of the Supplementary Material describes the file.